GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

 - choose business unit to deploy
 - deploy ml infra projects (common folder)
+- create infra pipeline
 - deploy ml envs on business unit

+# 5-appinfra

+- create service catalog and artifacts build triggers
+- trigger service catalog and artifacts custom builds
+- adjust vpc-sc to your environment

+# 6-mlpipeline

+- trigger ml infra pipeline, which will create some resources on development environment for the machine learning project
+- on dev env run the notebook and adjust it to your environment
+- promote the test application to prod and test the deployed model